Jump to section

 The sun visor on the Shark Skwal 2 offers UV 380 protection.
-That’s the current European standard level and should cut out all potentially damaging UV rays.
+That’s the current European standard level (Shark are a French company) and should cut out all potentially damaging UV rays.

 Having said that, your standard clear polycarbonate shield will cut out anywhere between 90-99% of UV light.
-But the addition of a sun visor should cut out the rest and, of course, make it easier to ride in bright sunhlight!
+So the addition of a sun visor should cut out the rest and, of course, make it easier to ride in bright sunlight!

 Comfort and Sizing

 Inside the Skwal 2, there’s a fully removable/washable comfort lining that contains glasses grooves to comfortably accommodate glasses stems.

 Shark use a bamboo-based material inside too.
 That’s a nice soft lining that’s both antibacterial/hypoallergenic and helps with moisture (sweat) wicking.

 The last Skwal was universally liked for being a comfortable helmet and the Skwal 2 is no different, with lots and lots of owners saying it’s a mega comfortable helmet that feels soft and plush inside.

 Just note it’s designed for people with medium oval head shapes, so if your head’s longer or rounder you might find you get a few pressure points.

 A few owners do reckon that to get the right size, your new Skwal 2 needs to feel a bit too tight when you first buy it – but it will soften up over the first few weeks to fit perfectly.